Claire-Lavigne/Cours-Developper/Terminal/Git-Commands.md

 $ git reflog expire --expire=now --all
 # Garbage collect all unreferenced objects with
 $ git gc --prune=now
-# Push your updated tree on the git repository
+# Push your updated tree on the git repository for current branch
 git push -f
+# Push update for all branches on git repo
+$ git push origin --force --all

 ```
 [More commands](https://stackoverflow.com/questions/10067848/remove-folder-and-its-contents-from-git-githubs-history)